Mitochondrial replacement therapy: Regulations by Country

+In 2022, the Australian Parliament passed Maeve’s Law, legalising mitochondrial replacement therapy (MRT) under a specific mitochondrial donation licence for both research and training purposes, as well as in clinical applications.

 As of February 2016, the United States had no regulations governing mitochondrial donation, and Congress barred the FDA from evaluating any applications that involve implanting modified embryos into a woman.